 1. Registration and Payment for Oregon State University Career Fairs and Events

-Submission of the registration form by an employer for any Oregon State University career fair or event is considered a reservation and an agreement to full payment of fair or event costs.
-Upon submission of a registration form through Handshake, registered employers will receive an email “receipt of registration/reservation” message with an invoice.
+Employer registrants agree to full payment of fair or event costs upon approval of their registration and receipt of invoice.
+Upon submission of a registration form through Handshake, approved registrants will receive an email “receipt of registration/reservation” message with an invoice.
 Full payments must be received no later than 10 days prior to the date of the fair or event to hold your reservation.
 Failure to pay by at least 10 days prior to the event may result in your organization being removed from the fair and placed on the employer waiting list.
 Your attendance at the fair is not fully confirmed until the Career Development Center has received payment.
+The Career Development Center reserves the right to decline participation based on space availability or industry representation.
 All registration requests are subject to our employer use policy.
 Please review all employer policies before your visit to campus.

 Government agencies and other non-profit organizations with payment restrictions are exempt from the requirement to pay prior to the event.
 Payment for these registrants is due no later than 30 days after the fair or event for which the employer has registered.